Edit Blog Post

 The pinnacle of artistic achievement is the Mass Gymnastics and Artistic Performance spectacle - known as Arirang

 (the same word used for traditional folk songs).
-This is a 90 minute spectacular performed by 100,000 people, of which 90% are amateurs.
+This is a 90 minute spectacular performed by 100,000 people, of which 90%!a(MISSING)re amateurs.
 Against a backdrop that constantly shifted as schoolchildren changed coloured

 cards, the choreography and disciplined moves of the performers was mesmerising as it recounted the birth and rise of the North Korean nation.
 Our Guide wanted to know if it surpassed the Beijing Olympic Opening Ceremony, and we had to concede that it did not - Beijing’s show displayed a greater extravagance and a scintillating atmosphere.
 However, Arirang